 top of page

-The use of violence to protect others or to defend “free democratic values” should not be confused with charity as Jesus taught it and should therefore be consis-tently rejected.
-Rather, Jesus calls belie-vers to endure injustice in love instead of defending themselves or trying to save their own lives or those of others through violence.
-In the event of immi-nent danger of war, Jesus recommends that his followers flee if God gives them the opportunity.
-But regardless of this, Christians should always be prepared to stand up for their faith with their lives.
+War is the result of our rebellion against our Creator.
+Instead of submitting to God's just rule, people seek to rule over one another.
+The mission of a Christian is to proclaim God's Good News of Jesus to people, and to do so peacefully and never with violence.
+The use of violence to protect others or to defend "liberal-democratic values" should not be confused with charity as taught by the Bible and is therefore consistently rejected.
+Jesus calls believers to endure injustice in love, rather than defending themselves or using violence to save their own lives or those of others.
+In the face of imminent danger of war, Jesus recommends that his followers flee if God gives them the opportunity.
+Regardless of this, Christians should always be prepared to risk their lives for their faith.

-Although Jesus had the power to save his life and destroy his adversaries, he wil-lingly endured the injustice that people did to him out of love, right up to his death on the cross.
-This love that Jesus showed toward his enemies serves as a mo-del for believers in their lives and ac-tions.
-In addition, Jesus knew that after his death God would raise him to immor-tal life, as prophesied in the Holy Scrip-tures about the Messiah.
-Likewise, anyone who sincerely follows Christ has the assu-rance that Jesus will give him Eternal life at his return.
-Therefore, Christians need neither fear death nor cling to their earthly life, which only lasts for a limited time.
-However, all people who die in war without having received forgiveness of their sins and eternal life through faith in Jesus will be lost forever....
+Although Jesus had the power to save his life and destroy his adversaries, he endured the injustices people inflicted upon him out of love.
+This love, which Jesus showed toward his enemies, serves as a model for believers in their lives and actions.
+Furthermore, Jesus knew that God would raise him to immortal life after his death.
+Likewise, everyone who sincerely follows Jesus has the certainty that Jesus will bring them back to life at his return.
+Therefore, Christians need neither fear death nor cling to their earthly life.
+However, all people who die in war without having received the forgiveness of their sins and eternal life through faith in Jesus will be lost forever....

 Exodus 20,13